Glossary

 Brute Force

-Brute Force A method of accessing an obstructed device by attempting multiple combinations of numeric/alphanumeric passwords.
+A method of accessing an obstructed device by attempting multiple combinations of numeric/alphanumeric passwords.

 Central Authentication Service (CAS)

 CAS is a single sign-on (SSO) protocol that allows users to access multiple applications with one set of login credentials.
-This approach eliminates the need for users to remember multiple login credentials for dierent applications, reducing the risk of weak or reused passwords.
+This approach eliminates the need for users to remember multiple login credentials for different applications, reducing the risk of weak or reused passwords.
 CAS acts as a trusted intermediary between the user’s identity provider and the service providers that the user wishes to access.
 It helps to enhance security by ensuring that users are authenticated only once and are then granted access to all applications that they are authorized to use.
 For example, a university may use CAS to provide access to various campus services, such as email, course management systems, and library resources, with one set of credentials.

 Cloud Identity Management